Rajkumar-malge/Simple-Project/README.md

-# Simple-Project
+# Simple-Project for training
-This is a simple-Project Repository
+This is a simple-Project Repository for Git Training purpose.